 You should also keep in mind that quitting your job while you are recovering from a work injury can have an adverse effect on your workers’ compensation benefits too.

 If your employer has indicated that it will not have a place for you to work after you recover from a work accident or you are considering quitting, talk to an experienced workers’ compensation attorney in Los Angeles first.
 You have rights as an employee but asserting them can be complicated.
-Contact the team at Kropach & Kropach to set up a free consultation today.
+Contact the team at Law Offices of Kropach & Kropach to set up a free consultation today.